Forms IV and V (Years 10 and 11)

 Those who have studied Latin will benefit from and appreciate the option of Classical Greek which shares much of the same grammar, although of course the alphabet is rather different.
 We begin with the symbols but move on using the course-book Greek to GCSE (by Taylor) to develop skill at reading Ancient Greek set in the context of Athens in the Fifth Century BC.
 As well as linguistic study of Greek, students will study topics including Greek Gods, Myth, Festivals and the City of Athens.
 Throughout, comparisons are made with the many English words which are derived from Greek.

-The emphasis in the Fourth Form is on solid understanding of the language; in the latter part of the Fourth Form and the Fifth Form the focus shifts towards the reading and enjoyment of a selection of Greek verse and prose literature.
+The emphasis in Form IV is on solid understanding of the language; in the latter part of Form IV and in Form V, the focus shifts towards the reading and enjoyment of a selection of Greek verse and prose literature.
 The reading of literature is one of the delights of GCSE Greek and sets it apart from other languages studied at GCSE.
 The set-text authors include Herodotus, Lucian, Homer and Euripides.

 The full OCR Classical Greek qualification is comprised of the following modules: